cngu/android-fun/README.md

 *

 ##Device Support
-Only devices running Android 4.0 (API level 14+) are supported.
+Only phones and tablets running Android 4.0 (API level 14+) are supported.

-> NOTE: Because appcompat-v7 is utilized, this app should work for all devices using API level 7+.
+> NOTE: Because various v7 support libraries (i.e. appcompat-v7, recyclerview-v7, cardview-v7) are utilized, this app should work for all devices using API level 7+.
 However, this has not been tested.

+###Tested Devices
+* Galaxy Nexus
+* Nexus 5
+* Nexus 7

 ##Implementation Notes
 To add new a new demo topic: